Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Discussion

-\edit{ A fundamental trade-off exists between planning speed and model performance.
-As the model (the functions $r$ and $g$) becomes more expressive, we see slower planning speeds and better performances.
-This trade-off has been shown by existing works \cite{li2021model, norby2022adaptive}.
-Additionally, we found that, for some choice of task space, a linear model performs close to a full model.
+We found that, for some choice of task space, linear models perform almost as well as the full model.

 This linear reduced-order dynamics transforms the MPC in Eq. \eqref{eq:rom_planning_trajopt} into a quadratic optimization problem, allowing for rapid planning.
 This linear model also renders a closed-form solution and makes it suitable for existing techniques in robust control design and stability analysis.
 For challenging or complex task spaces, linear basis functions sacrifice significant performance when compared with those of higher degree.
-We emphasize that our method can be used to optimize models of any chosen degree, and leave such selection to the practitioner. }
+We emphasize that our method can be used to optimize models of any chosen degree, and leave such selection to the practitioner.